intmus/inttheory/_17-mode-mixture/c1-ex-advancedmodemix.md

 1. The ii<sup>&oslash;7</sup> is inserted into the position where we would normally expect a dominant function.
 2. If you compare the pitches within ii<sup>&oslash;7</sup> to the pitches of vii<sup>o7</sup>, you will realize that three of the pitches are the same (D, F, and A-flat) and the remaining pitch only changes by a half-step (B to C).
 In this progression, the C works best when it acts as an anticipation of the tonic chord, and this strengthens the voice-leading resolutions of ii<sup>&oslash;7</sup>.
 Therefore, the ii<sup>&oslash;7</sup> can be viewed as a dominant function chord.

-With this in mind, look at the following reduction of an excerpt from Mahler's Symphony No. 2.
-How would you explain each of these borrowed chords?
-How do they function?
-Is this similar to the progression from above?
+With this in mind, let's return one more time to the reduction of the excerpt from Mahler's Symphony No. 2.
+Does this provide further context as to why we can consider the bII as a dominant function?

 {% capture ex2 %}X:2
 T:Mahler Symphony No. 2, Mvt.
 I